tweissbeck/sdk-manager-plugin/README.md

 The simplest way to get this plugin is to download the project and publising it on your local/compagny maven repo.
 The version released at maven central is not up to date.
+Maven publish plugin in build.gradle allow to custoomize the publish repository.
+Adding a remote repo unlock a new publishing task.

 Apply the plugin in your `build.gradle` *before* the regular 'android' plugin:
 ```groovy